yanxiaodi/xamarin-mvvmcross-handbook/implementing-master-detail-layout-in-xamarin-forms-by-mvvmcross/creating-the-master-detail-page/creating-the-viewmodel.md

 ### Creating the ViewModel

 Next, add a new class file called `MasterDetailViewModel` in the `ViewModels` folder in the MvxFormsMasterDetailDemo.Core project.
 Change it to inherit from `MvxViewModel` class.
 Usually, we also need to use the `NavigationService` to implement the navigation in the ViewModel.
-So use dependency injection to inject the instance of `IMvxNavigationService`:
+So inject the instance of `IMvxNavigationService` by using dependency injection:

 ```c#
 using MvvmCross.Navigation;